lachyts/giflab/docs/technical/next-tools-priority.md

 ### Experimental Matrix Structure

-The experimental framework operates on a *dynamic* matrix, where each axis represents one of the core compression variables (Frame, Color, Lossy).
-Instead of being statically defined, this matrix is **dynamically generated** by the experiment runner.
+The compression pipeline operates on a *dynamic* matrix, where each axis represents one of the core compression variables (Frame, Color, Lossy).
+Instead of being statically defined, this matrix is **dynamically generated** by the pipeline runner.

 The runner populates the matrix by creating a pipeline for the Cartesian product of all registered tools for each slot.
 This ensures that every valid combination of tools and variables is tested systematically.
 For example, a simplified matrix might look like this conceptually: